jyse/next-jessy-nft-generator/README.md

 # Name of Project

-💠 NFT Generator by Jessy 🚐Konnichiwa 💠
+💠 The Ultimate NFT Generator by Jessy The💠

 ## Table of contents